ljwagerfield/riak-event-store/README.md

 Log shards are classified as either `head` or `tail` shards.
 An event log has one `head` shard and zero-to-many `tail` shards.
-The `head` shard key is a hash of the log name (e.g. `f('my log') = 0x8fb9...`), whereas the `tail` shard keys match the hash defined in their payload.
+The `head` shard key is a hash of the log name (e.g. `f('my log') = 0x8fb9...`), whereas the `tail` shard keys match the hash defined in their payloads.
 This provides a fixed address for the `head` and deterministic non-conflicting addresses for `tail` shards.

 Payload